CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Introduction

 \section{Introduction}

-Coding agents powered by Large Language Models (LLMs) are fundamentally reshaping the software development paradigm~\citep{soni2023integrating,coutinho2024role,martinovic2025perceived}.
-Tools such as Claude Code~\citep{anthropic_claude_code_2024}, Cursor~\citep{anysphere_cursor_2024}, and GitHub Copilot~\citep{github_copilot_2024} are now widely used in practice~\citep{perumal2025role}.
-As a result, the role of a developer is shifting from that of a code producer to a leader within a human-AI collaborative system.
-Developers are now responsible for strategic planning, directing AI contributions, and ensuring final code quality~\citep{alenezi2025ai,eshraghian2025ai}.
+Coding agents powered by Large Language Models (LLMs) are fundamentally reshaping the software development paradigm~\citep{sauvola2024future,coutinho2024role,martinovic2025perceived}.
+Tools such as Claude Code~\citep{anthropic_claude_code_2024}, Cursor~\citep{anysphere_cursor_2024}, and GitHub Copilot~\citep{github_copilot_2024} are now widely used in practice~\citep{stackoverflow2024survey}.
+As a result, developers are shifting from code producers to leaders within human-AI collaborative systems~\citep{zou2026llmbasedhumanagentcollaborationinteraction}.
+They are now responsible for strategic planning, directing AI contributions, and ensuring final code quality~\citep{alenezi2025ai,eshraghian2025ai}.
 Simultaneously, coding agents are evolving to automate increasingly higher-level tasks.
 This trend continuously extends the frontier of human-AI collaboration~\citep{hou2024large,nghiem2024envisioning,pezze20252030}.